freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 - Type `\l` into the psql prompt and press enter
 - Type `psql -U freecodecamp postgres` into the terminal to log in to psql if you aren't logged in first
+- If the tests aren't running automatically, quit psql with `\q` and try logging in again

 ## 40. Create `first_database`